mguardarini/graphql-mongoose-example/README.md

 ```
 npm install
 ```
-If you have errors please install package by package it's not a lot, right? :satisfied:
+If you have errors, please install package by package it's not a lot, right? :satisfied:

 ```
 npm install --save express-graphql